 New and Improved Testing Methods Could be a Solution

 Science may be catching up with the times.
 A number of media outlets have reported that certain companies are developing tests that use breathalyzers to evaluate how recently a person used marijuana.
 According to reports, these tests are being designed to show if a person used marijuana within the 2-3 hours before the test, which has been reported to be within the peak period of impairment after ingestion of THC.
 It is unclear if and when these devices will be available for employment-related testing or the costs associated with such tests.
 That said, if new marijuana testing devices and methodologies become generally available, and they are validated as a reliable means by which to determine impairment or recent marijuana use, employers may have a much-needed solution to their legal and practical dilemmas.
-In fact, these marijuana tests could bring employees and applicants peace of mind too.
+In fact, these marijuana tests could bring employees and candidates peace of mind too.
 An employee who uses marijuana at home on Sunday evening, in accordance with his doctor’s instructions, may be able to rest easy knowing that, if sent by his employer for a drug test on Monday, the test results will show that he was not impaired while working.